cleytonsilva/NewEsquads/README.md

 ## Project Overview

 **Esquads Dashboard** is a comprehensive online learning management system (LMS) that provides a dual-interface platform for both administrators and students.
-The system features AI-powered course creation, advanced WYSIWYG editing capabilities, real-time analytics, and an immersive learning experience.
+The system features AI-powered course creation, advanced WYSIWYG editing capabilities, real-taime analytics, and an immersive learning experience.

 ### 🎯 Goals
 - **Streamlined Course Creation**: AI-assisted course generation with intuitive editing tools